haphan/redhat-exam/README.md

 ## Test taking strategy

-- Spend 10 mins go read through all the questions before diving into any task.
+- Spend 10 mins to go through all the questions before diving into any task.
 - Understand task dependencies.
-- Nail fown low hanging fruits first.
+- Complete low hanging fruits first.
 - For every task, must validate the work by:
+    - Use validation commands
 	- Connecting to the service from `desktop` machine.
 	- `su` to the user to test `acl` or permission settings.